• Published September 24, 2024

 When I mess up, it’s when I’m focused on my need to be understood rather than my skill of listening to understand.
 In a world that often labels people as right or wrong, with us or against us, it’s easy to feel misunderstood.
 This feeling can lead us to avoid certain conversations entirely.
 But when we need each other, avoiding conversation isn’t an option.
 We need to build skills to manage challenging situations.

-In response to this need, I delved into extensive research on how people navigate difficult conversations.
+In response to this need, I delved into extensive research on how to navigate difficult conversations.
 The common thread was the need to respect the other person as a human with values, needs, wishes, and hopes.

 So, slow down.
 Be patient.
 Cultivate curiosity about someone else’s perspective.
 You’ll often find you have more in common than you initially thought.
 Once you find this common ground, there’s real hope for progress.